davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 ## Introduction

 In the field of *Transcranial Electric Stimulation* (tES), accurately simulating how tES-induced current spreads in the brain, which regions it reaches, and to what extent, is fundamental to understanding inter-individual differences in response to the stimulation.
-In fact, differences in skull shape, cortical folding, cerebrospinal fluid, or other neuroanatomical features greatly influence electric fields induced by tES in the brain.
+In fact, differences in skull shape, cortical folding, cerebrospinal fluid, or other neuroanatomical features greatly influence electric fields induced by tES in the brain (Nasimova et al ., 2022)<sup>[1](#references)</sup>.

 Models of tES electric fields in the brain can help explain the great variability observed in studies involving tES (that is, the degree to which participants / patients respond to the stimulation varies a lot).
 Similarly, those models can also help optimise tES electrode montage to the specific neuroanatomical features of an individual.

-In summary, current-flow models are generated using MRI anatomical scans of human heads (such as T1 and T2 scans), which undergo several processing steps:
+These current-flow models are generated using MRI anatomical scans of human heads (such as T1 and T2 scans), which undergo several processing steps:

 1. The MRI scan is segmented into different tissues (i.e., each voxel in the scan is assigned to either grey matter, white matter, cerebrospinal fluid, bone, skin, etc.).
 2. Different tissue conductivities are assigned to each tissue type.